 It is also important to remove all makeup each night and clean any makeup brushes or tools regularly.

-They also highlight the link between stress and acne, stating that stress can increase inflammatory compounds in the body.
+It is important to minimize stress whenever possible.
+The authors of a 2017 article highlight the link between stress and acne, stating that stress can increase inflammatory compounds in the body.
 Strong feelings of anger or emotional stress may lead to an acne breakout or make symptoms worse.

 Use an oil-free cleanser